Robust Ultra-wideband Range Error Mitigation with Deep Learning at the Edge: Introduction

 Despite the simplicity of applying NLoS identification, \cite{gururaj2017real}, in almost all practical situations, there is no sufficient number of anchors available to exclude some of them.
-So, the majority of research community efforts focus on range and localization mitigation.
-As regards the latter, even if there are studies that show excellent position estimation in multipath environments, \cite{niitsoo2018convolutional,hsieh2019deep,poulose2020uwb}, the collected training data are extremely site-specific, therefore, conducting the data collection in one site does not directly allow to exploit a model in another site.
+So, the majority of research community efforts focus on range mitigation and direct localization mitigation.
+Regarding the latter, even if there are studies that show excellent position estimation in multipath environments, \cite{niitsoo2018convolutional,hsieh2019deep,poulose2020uwb}, the collected training data are incredibly site-specific.
+Therefore, conducting the data collection on one site does not allow exploiting the resulting model in another location.
 On the other hand, range mitigation is far less site-specific and does not require a large amount of data to achieve satisfactory results \cite{savic2015kernel}.
 Range error mitigation is mostly performed with similar techniques as NLoS identification \cite{xiao2014non, zeng2019nlos, mao2018probabilistic,wymeersch2012machine} and also with more extreme conditions as error mitigation for through-the-wall (TTW) \cite{silva2020ranging}.
-Moreover, in the last few years, following the advancements bring by representation learning techniques in many fields of research \cite{khaliq2019refining,aghi2020local,salvetti2020multi}, Bregar \& Mohorčič attempted to perform range error estimation directly from the channel impulse response (CIR) using a deep learning model \cite{bregar2018improving}.
-Nevertheless, being a preliminary study, no relevance has been given to the study of the network, optimization and capability to generalize in different environments.
+Moreover, following the advancements bring by representation learning techniques in many fields of research \cite{khaliq2019refining,aghi2020local,salvetti2020multi}, Bregar \& Mohorčič attempted to perform range error estimation directly from the channel impulse response (CIR) using a deep learning model \cite{bregar2018improving}.
+Nevertheless, being a preliminary study, no relevance has been given to studying the network, optimizing it, and making it able to generalize to different environments.